 Not many, which means this one goes on the shortlist of dessert recipes that get a pass on my no dessert on weeknights rule.

 You just need a handful of ingredients you probably already have on hand.
 Give them a quick stir, heat until steamy, and voila!
 Hot apple cider with a pumpkin spice twist!

-- For a stronger flavored cider, add the optional garnishes during heating and/or increase the apple pie spice and pumpkin pie spice.
+- For a stronger flavored cider, add the optional garnishes during heating and/or increase the cinnamon and pumpkin pie spice.

 - To make ahead, store the mixture in the fridge, then give it a quick reheat on the stove and whisk well before garnishing and serving.

 - Use one of these nifty mixers to stir.
-It blends everything in better than a spoon.
+It blends everything better than a spoon.

 - Add sparkling water to make a spritzer!

 Another option is to make your pumpkin spice apple cider in the slow cooker.
 This works well for a party!
 Feel free to double if you have a large crowd.